- 61% of consumers have made a purchase based on a blog post that they read.

 Top Rated Web Hosting Providers to Make Your Corporate Blog RelevantIf you want to make your corporate blog relevant, you’ll need a web hosting provider.
 Here are the best options.

 - Hostinger – Best overall

-- Bluehost – Best web host for beginners
+- Bluehost – Best for new WordPress websites

 - HostGator – Best for simple websites

 - SiteGround – Best WordPress-certified host for speed and security

 - A2 Hosting – Fast & reliable shared hosting